Fish ball: Indonesia

 In Indonesia, fish balls are called bakso ikan (fish bakso) and often served with tofu, vegetables, and fish otak-otak in clear broth soup as tahu kok.
 It may be thinly sliced as additional ingredient in mie goreng, kwetiau goreng, nasi goreng and cap cai.
 A similar dish is called pempek, in which surimi is shaped into logs and fried.
 There are some dishes of fish ball soup called bakso kakap (snapper fish ball soup) from Semarang and bakso ikan marlin (sailfish or blue marlin fish ball soup) from Pesisir Barat, Lampung.

 Brunei

 In Brunei, fish balls are called bebola ikan.

 Malaysia

 In Malaysia, fish balls are known as 鱼丸 (yú wán in Mandarin Chinese, jyu4 jyun2 in Cantonese, or hî-oân / hîr-oân / hû-oân in Hokkien) or 鱼蛋 (yú dàn in Mandarin, jyu4 daan3 in Cantonese), and bebola ikan in Malay.
 Popular dishes include fish ball noodle soup.

 Philippines

 In the Philippines, there are fish balls (pishbol) and a similar dish called bola-bola, which is the same meat paste as fish cake, but wrapped in a wonton skin.
 Yellowtail fusilier, corn starch and baking powder are common ingredients.
+Fish balls and squid balls are also commonly found at street food stalls, deep fried and served as a snack food.